microsoft/msticpy/docs/source/Development.rst

 about such as a new data connector or threat intelligence provider, or a completely new feature category.

-If you don’t have a specific idea in mind take a look at the Issues page on GitHub: `https://github.com/microsoft/msticpy/issues`__
+If you don't have a specific idea in mind take a look at the `Issues page on GitHub <https://github.com/microsoft/msticpy/issues>`__

 This page tracks a range of issues, enhancements, and features that members of the community have thought of.
 The MSTICPy team uses these